joseph-x-li/old-website-2/content/en/cats/mimi/mimi.md

 **Breed:** Domestic Shorthair
 **Sex:** Female

 Mimi is a very very very cute Domestic Shorthair.
 I proposed to Mimi, but Konwoo tells me that she is not interested.
 According to Konwoo, her name is a product of her adoption.
-She was the second cat in a litter that was named "Eenie" "Meeny" "Miny" et. al. After being adopted, her name was slightly modified from "Meeny" to "Mimi".
+She was the second cat in a litter that was named "Eenie" "Meeny" "Miny" et al. After being adopted, her name was slightly modified from "Meeny" to "Mimi" for pronunciation reasons.

 <style>
   .i_row {